2024 IDEAS Grant Competition: Call for Reviewers

-The 2023 IDEAS grant competition also features a new opportunity for consortia of U.S. colleges and universities to apply for additional funding for collaborative projects focused on building study abroad capacity at higher education institutions serving Indigenous peoples of the United States.
+The 2024 IDEAS grant competition also features a new opportunity for consortia of U.S. colleges and universities to apply for additional funding for collaborative projects focused on building study abroad capacity at U.S. community colleges that will prepare students for careers in STEM, technical, and/or vocational fields.
 Applications for the IDEAS consortium grant will be reviewed on a panel separate from general Phase One applications.
 Application reviewers interested in serving on this panel will be asked to explain their relevant knowledge and experience in the interest form.

 - Anticipated time commitment: 4-6 hours

-World Learning and the U.S. Department of State will consider the panelists’ recommendations, which will ultimately lead to a final selection of approximately 30 grant applications to be funded under the program.
-The IDEAS Program expects to announce the grantees in June 2023.
+World Learning and the U.S. Department of State will consider the panelists’ recommendations, which will ultimately lead to a final selection of approximately 35 grant applications and approximately one consortium grant application to be funded under the program.
+The IDEAS Program expects to announce the grantees in June 2024.

 The IDEAS Program seeks a broad representation of participants from the U.S. study abroad community to serve as reviewers.
 Eligible reviewers will meet the following criteria: